 More Resources from Hollaback!

-- IMPACT Bay Area Training: Free online classes to empower the community during the pandemic, including "Facing AAPI Race-Based Harassment" - Register here
+- IMPACT Bay Area Training: Free online classes to empower the community with self-defense, personal safety & anti-harassment classes - Register here

 Two-Part Intercultural Panel Series Hosted by ING: Solidarity in a Time of Crisis: Standing with Asian Americans